woo787/movie_app_2020/README.md

-# Movie App 2020
+# Movie App based on React

-React JS Fundamentals Course 2020
+This App was is not my own project, made by referring to React JS Fundamentals Course 2020